storopoli/scrow/README.md

 Additionally, both Buyer and Seller can optionally choose a third party that they both trust that can spend the Escrow address timelocked to $N$ day(s) together with one of them.
-The third-party would have an incentive to resolve then dispute since a part of the escrow will be sent to him as well.
-Then the user would have two PSBTs:
+The third-party as for now would have a social interest to solve the dispute as he can use the escrow in the future and need a dispute solution.
+So now there are two possible ways to refund the users addresses:

 1. Collaborative resolution: 2-of-2 Buyer + Seller.
-1. Timelocked dispute resolution: 2-of-3 Buyer + Seller + Third Party.
+1. Timelocked dispute resolution: 2-of-3 (Buyer or Seller) + Third Party.

-Satoshi Escrow is a static webpage that can be used offline in an air gapped computer for you to generate, sign, and broadcast Partially Signed Bitcoin Transactions (PSBT), a standard that all software and hardware wallets can reason about.
+Satoshi Escrow is a static webpage that can be used offline in an air gapped computer for you to generate, sign, and broadcast raw transactions.
+The users fund an escrow address that was generated using the parties npubs.
+As for now the users need to fund the address trhough an coinjoin.
-The PSBT can be shared between the seller and buyer and they can access sign the PSBT and send it amongst themselves.
-Users input the seller and buyer Bitcoin address and the escrow percentage (default is 100% $P$);
-and optionally a trusted third party address.

 ## State of the Art